magento/devdocs/guides/v2.3/graphql/functional-testing.md

 ## Using fixtures

-Fixture is a part of the testing framework.
-Fixtures prepare a precondition in the system for further testing.
-For example, upon testing of adding a product to the shopping cart, the precondition is the product that can be used for the testing.
+Fixtures, which are part of the testing framework, prepare a precondition in the system for further testing.
+For example, when you test the ability to add a product to the shopping cart, the precondition is that a product must be available for testing.

 The following fixture creates a simple product with predefined attributes.